Best practices for reliability

 Use a layered storage architecture

 • Raw layer (bronze): Source data gets ingested into the lakehouse into the first layer and should be persisted there.
-When all downstream data is created from the raw layer, rebuilding the subsequent layers from this layer is possible if needed.
+When all downstream data is created from the raw layer, it is possible to rebuild subsequent layers from this layer as needed.

 • Curated layer (silver): The purpose of the second layer is to hold cleansed, refined, filtered and aggregated data.
-The goal of this layer is to provide a sound, reliable foundation for analyses and reports across all roles and functions.
+The goal of this layer is to provide a solid, reliable foundation for analysis and reporting across all roles and functions.

-• Final layer (gold): The third layer is created around business or project needs.
-It provides a different view as data products to other business units or projects, preparing data around security needs (such as anonymized data) or optimizing for performance (such as with preaggregated views).
-The data products in this layer are seen as the truth for the business.
+• Final layer (gold): The third layer is built around business or project needs.
+It provides a different view as data products to other business units or projects, preparing data around security needs (such as anonymized data) or optimizing for performance (such as with pre-aggregated views).
+The data products in this layer are considered as the truth for the business.

-The final layer should only contain high-quality data and can be fully trusted from a business point of view.
+The final layer should contain only high quality data and be fully trusted from a business perspective.

 Improve data integrity by reducing data redundancy